EMFlow: Data Imputation in Latent Space via EM and Deep Flow Models: Abstract

 \section{Abstract}

-High dimensional incomplete data can be found in a wide range of systems.
-Due to the fact that most of the data mining techniques and machine learning algorithms require complete observations, data imputation is vital for down-stream analysis.
-In this work, we introduce an imputation approach, called EMFlow, that performs imputation in an latent space via an online version of Expectation-Maximization (EM) algorithm and connects the latent space and the data space via the normalizing flow (NF).
-The inference of EMFlow is iterative, involving updating the parameters of online EM and NF alternatively.
-Extensive experimental results on multivariate and image datasets show that the proposed EMFlow has superior performance to competing methods in terms of both imputation quality and convergence speed.
+The presence of missing values within high-dimensional data is an ubiquitous problem for many applied sciences.
+A serious limitation of many available data mining and machine learning methods is their inability to handle partially missing values and so an integrated approach that combines imputation and model estimation is vital for down-stream analysis.
+A computationally fast algorithm, called EMFlow, is introduced that performs imputation in a latent space via an online version of Expectation-Maximization (EM) algorithm by using a normalizing flow (NF) model which maps the data space to a latent space.
+The proposed EMFlow algorithm is iterative, involving updating the parameters of online EM and NF alternatively.
+Extensive experimental results for high-dimensional multivariate and image datasets are presented to illustrate the superior performance of the EMFlow compared to a couple of recently available methods in terms of both predictive accuracy and speed of algorithmic convergence.
+We provide code for all our experiments.